From career breakthroughs to professional milestones, explore how Ben Affleck made an impact.

 In 2007, Ben Affleck spoke at a press conference at Boston's City Hall in support of SEIU's unionization efforts for the city's low-paid hospital workers.

-In 2007, the film production deal between Affleck and his partners and Disney expired.
+In 2007, the film production deal between Affleck and his partners with Disney expired.

-In 2008, Ben Affleck made an appearance at a Denver food bank.
+In 2008, Ben Affleck made an appearance at a Denver food bank to support their initiatives in addressing food insecurity.

-In 2009, Ben Affleck filmed a public service announcement for the Paralyzed Veterans of America.
+In 2009, Ben Affleck filmed public service announcements for Paralyzed Veterans of America.

-In 2009, Ben Affleck spoke at a Feeding America rally in Washington D.C.
+In 2009, Ben Affleck spoke at a Feeding America rally in Washington D.C., advocating for increased efforts to fight hunger and food insecurity.

 In 2010, Ben Affleck directed and starred in the crime drama "The Town", which was a critical and commercial success.

-In 2010, Ben Affleck filmed a public service announcement for the charity, Feeding America.
+In 2010, Ben Affleck filmed a public service announcement for Feeding America, aiming to raise awareness about hunger and encourage support for the organization.

-In 2012, Ben Affleck directed and starred in Argo, a film about the CIA plan to save six U.S. diplomats during the 1979 Iran hostage crisis.
-The film won the Academy Award, Golden Globe Award, and BAFTA Award for Best Picture.
-Affleck himself won the Golden Globe Award, Directors Guild of America Award, and BAFTA Award for Best Director.
+In 2012, Ben Affleck directed and starred in "Argo", a film about the 1979 Iran hostage crisis.
+The film received critical acclaim and won several awards, including the Academy Award for Best Picture.

-In 2012, Ben Affleck directed and starred in the political thriller "Argo", winning the BAFTA Award for Best Director, and the BAFTA and Academy Award for Best Picture.
+In 2012, Ben Affleck directed and starred in the political thriller "Argo", which was a critical and commercial success, winning him the BAFTA Award for Best Director, and the BAFTA and Academy Award for Best Picture.

-In 2012, Ben Affleck praised Senator John McCain's leadership in defending Huma Abedin against anti-Muslim attacks.
+In 2012, Ben Affleck praised Senator John McCain's leadership in defending Huma Abedin against anti-Muslim attacks, highlighting the importance of standing against prejudice.

-In 2012, Ben Affleck supported the Draw the Line campaign, describing reproductive rights as "fundamental".
+In 2012, Ben Affleck supported the Draw the Line campaign, describing reproductive rights as fundamental and advocating for women's reproductive health.

-In 2014, Ben Affleck filmed another public service announcement for the Paralyzed Veterans of America.
+In 2014, Ben Affleck filmed public service announcements for Paralyzed Veterans of America.

 In 2015, Ben Affleck and Matt Damon's Project Greenlight was resurrected by HBO for one season.